 As part of its 100th anniversary celebrations, the European credit insurance group Credendo, founded as Ducroire in 1921, is asserting its true Belgian identity with a comic book created in the style of an action film, which offers a glimpse behind the scenes of a group whose business is to cover risks worldwide.

 - The credit insurer Credendo is celebrating its 100th anniversary.
 The company was founded in 1921 by the government to support Belgian international trade by providing guarantees and insurance.

 - 100 years on, Credendo is now a group operating in all areas of credit insurance, with a presence in 15 European countries.

 - This amazing journey is being feted today with a comic book.
-Credendo gave two seasoned comic book authors, Luca Malisan (line art) and Rudi Miel (storyline), the task of devising a plot based on incidents and memories shared with them by the company’s employees.
+Credendo gave two seasoned comic book authors, Luca Malisan (line drawings) and Rudi Miel (storyline), the task of devising a plot based on incidents and memories shared with them by the company’s employees.

 The history of Credendo is closely tied to the history of Belgium.
 It began in 1921, when the Belgian Ministry of Economic Affairs established a Delcredere Committee to guarantee Belgian export transactions.
 Belgium became the second country – after the United Kingdom – to set up an export credit agency.